If you’re trying to change other unhealthy habits, Craving Control can help, by boosting your willpower to stay more in control.

 Alpha lipoic acid is an antioxidant made by the body.
 It’s found in every cell, where it turns glucose into energy.
 Alpha lipoic acid helps support healthy blood sugar, which is important to brain health and decreasing cravings.

 This amino acid helps to produce three key brain neurotransmitters: dopamine, norepinephrine, and epinephrine.
-So it helps promote promotes alertness, mood, and appetite control.
+So it helps promote alertness, mood, and appetite control.

 Cocoa flavonoids exhibit significant anti-oxidant, anti-inflammatory and immune stimulating effects.
 By stimulating blood flow to the brain, these flavonoids can promote a more positive mood and sharper mind.